WilliamPot/FakeNews/README.md

 Getting Started
 ---

-This is only for COMP9417 teaching staff in UNSW: To get started, simply download the zip file from [Google Drive](https://drive.google.com/open?id=1hBY_mtefi5fQwxwXIGic8jACdjqLuPol), and unzip all files under this `team_retarded`  folder which we have submitted.
+To get started, simply download the zip file from [Google Drive](https://drive.google.com/open?id=1e0XZ0LWKJOK-fGJ9Vd8Fi000ZjqWo6q5), and unzip all files .
-(Warning: if you directly clone files from this repository rather than download from google drive, many csv files haven't been generated, you should follow the steps in 'Reproducing the Submission' to rebuld the whole project.)

 ### Prerequisites

 Before any operation, the following is needed: